-If there's one startup advice that gets thrown around a lot, particularly in Silicon Valley and its ocean of startups, it's this: 'fail fast, fail often".
+Suppose there's one startup advice that gets thrown around a lot, particularly in Silicon Valley and its ocean of startups.
+In that case, it's this: 'fail fast, fail often".
 On the surface, this seems like sound advice.
 Failing isn't necessarily bad.
 However, the real intention of this advice often gets lost in this crazy obsession of "getting things done."
 Founders focus on the short-term and often at the expense of careful planning.
 We all agree that startup founders need to be thick-skinned and open to failure to learn from their mistakes and grow from those experiences.
 But what if you could bypass that step entirely?
 To do that efficiently, probably the most valuable asset you can have on your side is a startup advisor's experience.
 However, if you wish to make it work, the key is to get them to invest in your startup from the get-go.

 Look For An Advisor Just Like You Would A Co-Founder